dinomatic/docs.dinomatic.com/source/docs/spinoko/creating-casino-pages.md

 ### Casino Fields

 Besides adding the casino title and content as usual, you’ll find Casino Fields section below the page content.
 Here you can define properties for each casino.

-The fields are in separate sections and have descriptions to make it easy for you to fill them in.
-These properties are used all over the website, please make sure to fill them in.
+Casino fields are in separate sections and have descriptions to make it easy for you to fill them in.
+These properties are used all over the website, please make sure to complete them.

 ![Spinoko Casino Fields](/assets/images/spinoko/spinoko-casino-fields.png)